Foxy-Boxes/Ceng213-the1-tester/README.md

 make test
 ```

 This should test your code.
-You wont see any output.
+You wont see any output(you may see a makefile error).
 You should check diff files to see whether you have any difference, if they are empty you're good.

 If they are not matching you have a fail -or I am stupid-.